larts85/larts85/README.md

 ## PERSONAL SKILLS

 My self-sacrificing, disciplined and responsible aptitudes were the main keys to walk through this difficult path of make myself a Developer.
 Also this tragic pandemic was in my case an opportunity to make true that dream of become a Professional of IT Sciences.
 I love teamwork and leadership, I like to improve and always give my best.
 Kind, empathetic and enthusiastic character.
 Passionate by foreign languages and solve technical problems.
 Experience in FullStack development of web and mobile applications.
 Also a specialist in Physical Culture, Sports and Massage therapy.
-Empirical skills, experience and love of design and sales.
+Empirical skills, sales experience and much more when meeting me 😉.

 ## CURRICULUM ![](https://enqh38om8k81x14.m.pipedream.net)